 Dropps makes a safe, natural fabric softener that comes in completely recyclable and compostable packaging, so you can avoid both the health and environmental impacts of traditional fabric softeners.

 You just throw the pod of product in with your laundry and wash as normal.
-Dropps will give you the scent and softening effect that you expect out of traditional fabric softener.
+Dropps will give you the scent and softening effect that you expect out of a traditional fabric softener.

 DIY FABRIC SOFTENER